AISKhalil/AStra/README.md

 >    complete genome for UCSC Genome Browser.

 >    **c.
 Aneuploidy profile:** a figure of the RD signal of the genome after setting the CN reference.
->    For example, coverage plot of VCaP cell line is:
+>    For example, aneuploidy profile of VCaP cell line is:
 ![VCaP coverage plot](/AStraResults/VCap_ENCFF273KUS_ENCFF466WDC_merged_Input_hg19_CK_bowtie2_default_rmdup.removed.blackList.Region.bedtools_GenomeAneuploidyWithChrsMarkers.png)

 >    **d.
 Anueploidy spectrum:** a figure of the frequency distribution of the input sequencing data.
 In the frequency distribution,
->    The red line denotes the global median whereas the dotted black lines denote the other CN states.
+>    The red line denotes the RD median whereas the dotted black lines denote the CN states.
 >    For example, anueploidy spectrum of VCaP cell line is:
 ![VCap anueploidy spectrum](/AStraResults/VCap_ENCFF273KUS_ENCFF466WDC_merged_Input_hg19_CK_bowtie2_default_rmdup.removed.blackList.Region.bedtools_200bin_GenomeHistogram.png)